data-apis/array-api/spec/extensions/fourier_transform_functions.md

 -   **n**: _int_

-    -   Length of the input array.
+    -   Length of the transformed axis of the *input*.
 If given, the input will be either zero-padded or trimmed to this length before computing the real Fourier transform.
 Otherwise, the length of the input along the axis specified by the `axis` keyword is used.
 Default: `None`.

 -   **axis**: _int_